 How To Draw

-DS The How To Draw series was a step-by-step drawing series I created and designed in 2001, I had written the first book How To Draw Big Cats and it's sister title How to Draw Cars writing as David Stewart, as the books essentially gave the same instructions, the text was reused throughout the series and it was a great project to give to internees or to juniors to learn page-make-up.
+DS The How To Draw series was a step-by-step drawing series I created and designed in 2001, I had written the first book How To Draw Big Cats and it's sister title How to Draw Cars writing as David Stewart, as the books essentially gave the same instructions, the text was reused throughout the series and it was a great project to give to internees or to juniors to learn how to do page-make-up.
 You did other How To Draw titles too and Steampunk and Manga drawing books.

 DA Yes, How To Draw: Fantasy Castles, Manga, Fairies, Manga Action Figures, Cartoons and Caricatures.